 The same peculiar spears flank the temple’s largest statues of hooded figures, one hanging upside down beneath the other like a bizarre mirror as sunlight shines down upon them from a hole in the ceiling.
 The top statue holds a staff in one hand and a sword in the other, dropping the latter to shatter the magic barrier blocking the central pit below.
 This is our only exit, and it requires us to fall down the massive shaft until the light at the other end of the tunnel blinds us, at which point we regain consciousness face-down on a beach.
 And there with us is the statue sword, stuck in the sand just like the spears.
 By all indications, it is the Nexus which loads these spears into a statue to then drop upon targets below, which would imply that the actual temple is floating somewhere high in the sky.

 It is odd that we find ourselves on a temperate beach when the temple was discovered in a hinterland of icy mountains according to the official Japanese website’s prologue.
 With the Old One freely spreading the fog across the world, this beach cannot be some dimensional space within the Nexus where it was sealed.
 Taking the spears into consideration, and it is most likely the remains of a battlefield from the First Scourge — that would explain the broken columns and doorways half-buried in the sand there.
 Perhaps the ruins were once a Monumental city, but they nonetheless indicate that the Nexus is transporting us to a completely different location.
 In that case, the temple must be flying through the sky via magic, moving over this beach location during the final leg of our journey so that we can confront the Old One lurking in the fog there.
-We might even know what this flying temple looks like.
+Indeed, the form the Nexus takes requires that it be a flying temple.

-The game’s platinum trophy features a smooth, rigid object of bizarre geometry.
+The game’s platinum trophy features an angular stone object resembling a nail.
 Every other trophy employs a recognizable character or item model, so why use something so abstract and nondescript for our ultimate achievement?
-Maybe because it isn’t just a random shape, but the exterior for the hub area from which we access so much of the game?
-The mysterious object’s generals shape corresponds well with the Nexus’ layout, especially its long taper to the bottom point where the exit shaft would be located.
-And just as the Monumental describes the awakening, battle, and subsequent sealing of the Old One, a cutscene shows art of a massive rock vaguely resembling the object unleashing some sort of magic at its bottom point against a mass of bramble vaguely resembling the beast; the sea of flames surrounding them even lines up with the beach ruins, some of which have been seemingly melted by intense heat to varying degrees.
+Because it isn’t just a random shape, but the exterior for the hub area from which we access so much of the game.
+The dimensions of the “nail” mesh well with the Nexus’ layout, especially the long taper to the bottom where the exit shaft would be located.
+Moreover, a cut codex entry confirms that the temple is built from a mass of rock shaped like a lynchpin.
+And just as the Monumental describes the awakening, battle, and subsequent sealing of the Old One, the accompanying cutscene shows a floating rock resembling this “lynchpin” unleashing some sort of magic from its bottom tip against a mass of bramble resembling the beast; the surrounding sea of flames even lines up with the beach ruins, some of which have been seemingly melted by intense heat to varying degrees.

 This temple, at any rate, doesn’t at all have enough smithing tools.
 That is, the ores I can use to even forge weapons are limited, but well, put up with it.
 It’s only because of my arms that smithing work can be done in a place like this to begin with.